jonghyunsohn12/ESG-DW/README.md

 JOIN Dim_Industry i ON f.IndustryID = i.IndustryID
 GROUP BY d.Year, i.IndustryName;
 ```

-## 🛠 Future Improvements
-- 🌍 **Expand Data Sources**: Incorporate real-time ESG reports and external APIs.
-- 📈 **Enhance Query Performance**: Optimize indexing and caching for faster insights.
-- 🔍 **Advanced ESG Analytics**: Introduce machine learning models for ESG risk prediction.

-## 📜 License
-This project is for **academic and research purposes only**.
-All rights reserved.

 ---

 This ESG Data Warehouse is designed to **empower investors with sustainability insights** while ensuring **scalability and high-performance data management**. 🚀